 Autism is a developmental disorder characterized by difficulties with social interaction and communication, and by restricted and repetitive behaviour.
 The causes of autism are unknown, though it's likely that there is a strong genetic component.
 Current theory suggests a complex disorder which has core aspects that have distinct causes and often co-occur.

-In some countries, the degree of prevalence currently appears to be increasing.
-There is as yet no agreed explanation.
+Note: In some countries, the degree of prevalence currently appears to be increasing, for which there is as yet no agreed explanation.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)